LucasHoffSchmidt/SQL_World_Layoffs_Data_Cleaning_Project/README.md

 # SQL World Layoffs Data Cleaning Project
-In this project we clean world layoff data in SQL, to prepare for data exploration.
+In this project we clean world layoff data in MySQL, to prepare for data exploration.

 ## Tools and technologies
 - **SQL**: Data cleaning